Hey there! I’m Kait, and I help yo-yo dieters break the “all-or-nothing” mindset, find balance with food, and lose

 Social outings were actually fun since they did not have to stop to track my calories.

-Instead of spending all my money on diet cookies, bars, shakes, & ice cream, I let myself enjoy the real freakin’ thing without feeling victim to sugar cravings.
+Instead of spending all my money on diet cookies, bars, shakes, & low-fat ice cream, I let myself enjoy the real freakin’ thing in moderation.
+Because I was eating healthfully more often than not, I never felt bad for having a treat nor did I have trouble stopping at one serving.